 While Ponte de Lima is definitely a must if you are in the far north of Portugal, accommodation might be a bit tricky.
 As this region is well known for traditional Portuguese palaces, most accommodation options are offered inside one of these with the prices set accordingly.
 Moreover, the cheaper "albergues" are reserved for pilgrims on their way to Santiago de Compostela.
 Although your options for hostels in Ponte de Lima, Portugal are extremely limited, there are some in the nearby capital of the region, Viana do Castelo.
 They are normally extremely puritan, offering bunk beds and nothing else, but at least they are guaranteed not to blow the budget of any backpackers.

-Written by local enthusiast for Ponte de Lima hostels
+Written by Travel Expert Ponte de Lima

 JudyM